rust-osdev/uefi-rs/README.md

 ## Building kernels which use UEFI

-This crate makes it easy to start buildimg simple applications with UEFI.
+This crate makes it easy to start building simple applications with UEFI.
 However, there are some limitations you should be aware of:

 - The global logger / allocator **can only be set once** per binary.